DenisSch/Schapiro-Lab-Website/content/home/welcome.md

   css_class:
 ---

-The Schapiro Lab in Heidelberg focuses on spatial omics methods and analysis.
+The Schapiro Lab in Heidelberg focuses on spatial omics and digital pathology.